connexcs/docs/docs/carrier.md

     Do not use the "Auto Generate Invoice" under the Carrier.
 Invoices should be managed via the [Customer Invoice](https://docs.connexcs.com/customer/invoices/) section.

 ### Reply Management
-Customers can use **Reply Management** to customize responses based on the SIP message (100 to 606) received from the carrier .
-This allows for more efficient messaging and system responses, and can also be used by custoemrs who have switches which require certain SIP code reponses.
+Customers can use **Reply Management** to customize responses based on the SIP message (100 to 606) received from the carrier.
+This allows for more efficient messaging and system responses and can also be used by customers who have switches which require certain SIP code responses.
 See the [Wikipedia List of SIP response codes](https://en.wikipedia.org/wiki/List_of_SIP_response_codes) for additional details about each code.

 To edit Reply Codes: